-Asset Class Principal Assets Non-Agency RMBS RMBS backed by prime jumbo, Alt-A, manufactured housing, and subprime mortgages; RMBS backed by fixed rate mortgages, ARMs, Option-ARMs, and Hybrid ARMs; RMBS backed by first lien and second lien mortgages; Investment grade and non-investment grade securities; Senior and subordinated securities; and Interest only securities, or "IOs," principal only securities, or "POs," inverse interest only securities, or "IIOs," and inverse floaters.
-Agency RMBS Whole pool pass-through certificates; Partial pool pass-through certificates; Agency collateralized mortgage obligations, or "CMOs," including IOs; and To-Be-Announced mortgage pass-through certificates, or "TBAs."
-Mortgage-Related Derivatives Credit default swaps on individual RMBS, on the ABX, CMBX and PrimeX indices and on other mortgage-related indices; and Other mortgage-related derivatives.
-CMBS and Commercial Mortgage Loans • CMBS; and CIVIDS and Commercial Mortgage Loans Commercial mortgages and other commercial real estate debt.
-52
+Asset Class Principal Assets Non-Agency RMBS RMBS backed by prime jumbo, Alt-A, manufactured housing, and subprime mortgages; RMBS backed by fixed rate mortgages, Adjustable rate mortgages, or "ARMs," Option-ARMs, and Hybrid ARMs; RMBS backed by first lien and second lien mortgages; Investment grade and non-investment grade securities; Senior and subordinated securities; and IOs, principal only securities, or "POs," IIOs, and inverse floaters.
+Agency RMBS Whole pool pass-through certificates; Partial pool pass-through certificates; Agency collateralized mortgage obligations, or "CMOs," including IOs, POs and IIOs; and To-Be-Announced mortgage pass-through certificates, or "TBAs."
+Mortgage-Related Derivatives Credit default swaps, or "CDS," on individual RMBS, on the ABX, CMBX and PrimeX indices and on other mortgage-related indices; and Other mortgage-related derivatives.
+CMBS and Commercial Mortgage Loans CMBS; and Commercial mortgages and other commercial real estate debt.
+Corporate Debt and Equity Securities and Derivatives CDS on corporations or on corporate indices; Corporate debt or equity securities; and Options or total return swaps on corporate equity or on corporate equity indices.
+Other Residential mortgage loans; MSRs ABS backed by consumer or commercial assets, including collateralized debt obligations, or "CDOs," and CLOs;